-- (1) For an RNP APCH-LNAV/VNAV, an RNP APCH-LPV, or a precision approach procedure the minimum altitude must not be below whichever of the following is the highest: - (a) the DA or DH specified on the instrument approach chart for the IAP being conducted; - (b) relevant minima specified in the AFM; - (c) relevant minima specified in the operator's exposition or operations manual. - (2) For an RNP APCH-LNAV/VNAV, an RNP APCH-LPV, or a precision approach procedure the minimum visibility must not be below whichever of the following is the highest: - (a) the RVR or visibility specified on the instrument approach chart for the IAP being conducted; - (b) relevant minima specified in the AFM; - (c) relevant minima specified in the operator's exposition or operations manual; - (d) 800 m, but only if: - (i) the TDZ RVR report is not available; or - (ii) the approach lighting system normally available beyond 420 m from the runway threshold is inoperative; - (e) 1 200 m, but only if: - (i) the approach cannot be flown to at least the landing minima using a flight director, a HUD or an autopilot; or - (ii) the aircraft is not equipped with an operative failure warning system for the primary attitude and heading reference systems; or - (iii) high intensity runway edge lighting is not in operation; or - (iv) the approach lighting system normally available beyond 210 m from the runway threshold is inoperative; - (f) 1 500 m but only if the approach lighting system normally available for the runway is inoperative;

-- (g) 1.5 times either the RVR or the visibility specified on the instrument approach chart for the IAP being conducted but only if: - (i) a lighting failure has occurred on a runway at a controlled aerodrome; and - (ii) doubled spacing of runway edge lights results.

-Note At a controlled aerodrome, in the event of failure of 1 electrical circuit on a runway equipped with interleaved circuitry lighting, pilots will be notified of a doubled spacing of runway edge lights, that is, from 60 m spacing to 120 m spacing.
+- (1) For a PA the minimum altitude or height must be at least the highest of the following: - (a) the DA or DH specified on the instrument approach chart for the IAP being conducted; - (b) the relevant minima specified in the AFM; - (c) the relevant minima specified in the operator's exposition or operations manual.
+Note But see subsection (7). - (2) For a PA the minimum visibility must be at least the greatest of the following: - (a) the RVR or visibility specified on the instrument approach chart for the IAP being conducted; - (b) relevant minima specified in the AFM; - (c) relevant minima specified in the operator's exposition or operations manual; - (d) 800 m but only if: - (i) the TDZ RVR report is not available; or - (ii) the approach lighting system normally available at and beyond 720 m from the runway threshold is inoperative; - (e) 1 200 m but only if: - (i) the approach cannot be flown to at least the landing minima using a flight director, a HUD or an autopilot; or - (ii) the aircraft is not equipped with an operative failure warning system for the primary attitude and heading reference systems; or - (iii) high intensity runway edge lighting is not in operation; or - (iv) the approach lighting system normally available at and beyond 420 m from the runway threshold is inoperative; - (f) if the approach lighting system normally available at and beyond 210 m from the runway threshold is inoperative, or the whole approach lighting system is inoperative, the greater of: - (i) the visibility specified on the instrument approach chart, plus a value equivalent to the published length of the approach lighting system rounded up to the next 100 m; and - Note Rounding is upwards to the next 100 m. - (ii) 1 500 m; - (g) the greater of either 1.5 times the RVR or 1.5 times the visibility specified on the instrument approach chart for the IAP being conducted but only if: - (i) a lighting failure has occurred on a runway at a controlled aerodrome; and - (ii) doubled spacing of runway edge lights results. - Note 1 At a controlled aerodrome, in the event of failure of 1 electrical circuit on a runway equipped with interleaved circuitry lighting, pilots will be notified of a doubled spacing of runway edge lights, that is, from 60 m spacing to 120 m spacing. - Note 2 The length of any installed approach lighting system (ALS) is used in the IAP design and may reduce the visibility required.
+Where this has occurred, the pilot needs to correct the visibility required when the ALS is partially or fully inoperative. - Note 3 But see subsection (8).